dnbrakk/comfy/README.md

 - Mark deleted threads as 404.
 - Posting from Comfy (might not be possible with 4chan due to the goolag captcha, but should be possible with other imageboards).
 - Video support, including youtube embedding?
 (Need to do some experimentation with ffmpeg)
+- Support for parsing Lynxchan.
 - Support for parsing other imageboards (feel free to email requests).
+- Support for parsing 4plebs archive.
+- Code syntax highlighting in code blocks.
 - Help screen.
 - Text search function for searching within focused thread or catalog.
 - Display images without requiring X (using the framebuffer directly)?